 - Streaming Media: Audio and video files that are streamed to the user in real time.

 - Software Distribution: Distribution of software updates and patches to users.

 A Content Delivery Network is a crucial component in the modern internet infrastructure, enhancing the speed, reliability, and security of content delivery to users worldwide.
 By leveraging a CDN, website owners can optimize their users’ experience, improve website performance, and ensure the availability and security of their content.
 Whether for a small blog or a large streaming service, a CDN is an essential tool for delivering content efficiently and effectively.

-Once we get all these and a few other fundamental building pieces for CDN behaviour defined, we aim to go on to more exciting things, like as standardizing how an origin may learn that it is behind a CDN, submit delete requests to it, and even utilize surrogate keys without a lot of setup.
+Once we get all these and a few other fundamental building pieces for CDN behavior defined, we aim to go on to more exciting things, like standardizing how an origin may learn that it is behind a CDN, submit delete requests to it, and even utilize surrogate keys without a lot of setups.

-We feel that having a single standard approach to communicate with a CDN makes our customers’ life easier.
+We feel that having a single standard approach to communicating with a CDN makes our customers’ life easier.
 It also makes it easier for content platforms like WordPress and Drupal to work with CDNs in front of such a site, which helps everyone.